wilaw/carp/draft-law-moq-carp.md

 ### SAP-type timeline track example
-This shows an example of 30-fps HEVC-encoded content, in which each 4s Group beings with SAP-type 2 IDR.
-After 2 seconds, there is a SAP-type 3 access point with Random Access Skipped Leading (RASL) pictures.
+This shows an example of 30-fps HEVC-encoded content, in which each 4s Group beings with SAP-type 2 (i.e., the first picture in the Group is an IDR picture, while there may be one or more pictures in the Group following the IDR picture in decoding order but preceding it in output order).
+After 2 seconds in each Group, there is a SAP-type 3, i.e., a CRA picture, which is associated with one or more Random Access Skipped Leading (RASL) pictures.
 A small buffer of frames (10 frames at 30 fps) is skipped/discarded (RASL pictures).
 The EPT is the presentation time of the first decodable and presentable frame after the discardable RASL pictures.